Why Should You Complete your FAFSA First?

 When Should You Take Out Private Student Loans?

-enough to cover the full cost of college.
-From tuition to housing, to books and personal expenses, there’s no doubt that higher education
+For many students, however, federal student loans, scholarships, and institutional grant aid aren't enough to cover the full cost of college.
+From tuition to housing, to books and personal expenses, there’s no doubt that higher education is expensive.
+Private student loans can help you cover the gap between the cost of college and the aid you’ve already received.

-Do Students Need a Co-Signer for Private Student Loans?
+Do Students Need a Cosigner for Private Student Loans?

 Students who are just graduating college rarely have built up their credit score sufficiently to be approved for private loans directly.
-Many private lenders, therefore, require students to have co-signers in order to take out student loans.
+Many private lenders, therefore, require students to have cosigners in order to take out student loans.
+A cosigner with a good financial history will typically receive lower interest rates offers from private lenders.

 Why is a High Credit Score Important for Student Loans?

 Although your credit score won’t affect the interest rate on federal student loan offers, it will have a big impact on your private student loans.
-This number can be used to determine just how much money you qualify for as well as your interest rate.
+Your credit score is used to determine just how much money you qualify for as well as your interest rate.
+Most banks will not approve a borrow for a student loan if their credit is below 650.

 For private student loans, the higher your credit score, the lower your interest rate typically is!
 Lower interest rates will save you money over time, especially if you have a longer loan term.

 Get Started Today with the Student Loan Finder!